dan-nagle/h2m/README.txt

 routines from Fortran programs.
-Given a header file in standard C, h2m will produce a Fortran module providing function interfaces which maintain interoperability with C. Features for which there are no Fortran equivalents will not be translated.
+Given a header file in standard C, h2m will produce a Fortran module providing function interfaces which maintain interoperability with C. Features for which there are no Fortran equivalents will not be translated and warnings will be written to standard error.
-The h2m Autofortran tool is build into Clang, the LLVM C compiler.
+The h2m Autofortran tool is built into Clang, the LLVM C compiler.
 During translation, the Clang abstract syntax tree is used to assemble information about the header file.
 Clang is a very strict compiler and will often generate warnings about the C code during this phase.
+Standard Clang options can be specified.

 The h2m Autofortran tool was envisioned by Dan Nagle and completed at NCAR by Sisi Liu and revised by Michelle Anderson and